Sweden’s Tink raises $103M as its open banking platform grows to 3,400 banks and 250M customers – TechCrunch

 The funding comes less than a year after it announced a round of €90 million ($105 million) in January 2020, and is more specifically an extension of that round.
 For context, that previous round was at a €415 million ($503 million) valuation, and the company has definitely grown since then: in January it said it had 2,500 banking partners in its network.
 It has now raised €175 million in total.

-The last year — shaped by a global health pandemic — has been all about bringing more services online and into the cloud, in order for people and businesses that can no longer do things like banking or selling/shopping in person can still get things done.
-That has most definitely played out strongly in the world of financial services, with banks, bank competitors, and their tech partners seeing a surge in demand for more flexible, digital channels.
+The last year — shaped by a global health pandemic — has been all about bringing more services online and into the cloud, so people and businesses that can no longer do things like banking or selling/shopping in person can still get things done.
+That has most definitely played out strongly in the world of financial services, with banks, bank competitors and their tech partners seeing a surge in demand for more flexible, digital channels.

 “Despite the difficulties of 2020, it was a year of great growth for Tink,” said Daniel Kjellén, co-founder and CEO of Tink, in a statement.
 “2020 has seen payments powered by open banking take-off, and in 2021 we expect to see this scale – most prominently in the UK, followed by Europe.
 This funding extension will further facilitate the development of our payment initiation services across Europe, while continuing to deliver new data-products built on open banking technology to our customers.”

 Tink is not the only company that is looking to capitalize on this.
 Just earlier this week, another startup, Unit, came out of stealth with $18.6 million in funding.
 It also has ambitions to provide a way to integrate banking features, and banks, into environments where they might have not previously existed.
+Others also linking up financial services and helping them integrate into other platforms and apps include Plaid and Rapyd.

+Plaid is in the process of getting acquired by Visa for $5.3 billion, although that deal is currently under antitrust scrutiny.
+Rapyd remains VC-backed and was last valued at $1.3 billion.
+The proliferation and growth of these might prove to be a strong argument in favor of the market not being sewn up by Plaid (no pun intended), although having one owned by a single payments giant would definitely shift how the market is evolving.

 “The open banking movement continues to pick up pace, with 2021 showing every sign that it will bring increased collaboration between fintechs and large enterprises, who want to take digitally enabled services to their customers with a tried and trusted partner,” said Zoé Fabian, MD of Eurazeo Growth, in a statement.
 “Since its inception eight years ago, Tink has proven itself to be the leading open banking platform in Europe, and our investment underlines the confidence we and the industry have in Tink and open banking.
 We look forward to supporting them on their continued journey.”